 - Never being able to reconnect with estranged family members

-- Sacrificing one’s moral code as one is forced to do dreadful things to survive
+- Having to do dreadful things to survive

-Clichés to Avoid: the homeless person who fails in his goal but teaches others some meaningful lessons about life along the way
+Clichés to Avoid: The homeless person who fails in their goal but teaches others some meaningful lessons about life along the way

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.